-A general solution obtained from the last frame algorithm has the fewest possible parameters.

-Any general solution having the fewest possible parameters represents each solution of the linear system by a exactly one set of parameter values.
+- A general solution obtained from the last frame algorithm has the fewest possible parameters. - The Last Frame is unique.
+Given an ordering of the variables, every last frame obtained by using the Three Rules is identical. - Any general solution having the fewest possible parameters represents each solution of the linear system by exactly one set of parameter values.

 This is a uniqueness theorem.
-If a solution is written using one set of parameters, and a second solution is written with different parameters, then the two solutions have to be different.
+If a solution is written using one set of parameter values, and a second solution is written with different parameter values, then the two solutions have to be different.
 Briefly, the general solution representation is not redundant.
 Reading the proof is recommended for the mathematically inclined, after understanding the examples.
 See web links for the text of the proof.